gpn64/Cortonis-Pharma-Sales-Dashboard/README.md

 ### Team KPI Cards

-Four cards - one per team - showing all key metrics with YoY variance:
+Four cards - Alpha, Beta, Charlie, Delta - with all five metrics and YoY variance.
+Same measure set as all other cards.

 | Team | Sales | Growth YoY |
 |------|-------|------------|